An expat guide to healthcare and health insurance in the UK

 Are you researching an expat health insurance for the UK?
-It is important to inform yourself on the local healthcare system first.
+It is important to learn about the local healthcare system first.

 This page outlines the different types of health cover available to residents in the United Kingdom.
-For information about income protection and health insurance, please read our page Protection in the United Kingdom.
+For information about income protection and life insurance, please read our page on financial protection in the United Kingdom.

 - Total Population: 63,136,000